GMOD/Chado/docs/using_flyway.rst

     For managing multiple development Chado databases on a single machine, we recommend placing your application-specific ``flyway.conf`` in the application root directory and then running Flyway commands from there.

-Here is an example configuration file where the PostgreSQL server is on the same machine as Flyway and Chado is installed inside a database named `drupal` and a schema named `chado` (a typical arrangement for a Tripal-installed instance of Chado):
+Here is an example configuration file where the PostgreSQL server is on the same machine as Flyway (i.e. localhost) and Chado is installed inside a database named ``drupal`` and a schema named ``chado`` (a typical arrangement for a Tripal-installed instance of Chado):

 .. code-block:: bash